Improvement of Spiking Neural Network with Bit Planes and Color Models: Theoretical basis

 where $\ell$ is a loss function, $\mathbf{x}$ represents stochastic inputs (assumed to be vectors in Euclidean space), and $p_{\mathbf{w}}$ is a differentiable predictor parameterized by $\mathbf{w}$.
 It is assumed that $E_x[\left\|\frac{\partial}{\partial{\mathbf{w}}}p_{{\mathbf{w}}}\right\|^2] \leq G(\mathbf{w})^2$ for some scalar $G(\mathbf{w})$, and that $F$ is differentiable\cite{shalev2017failures, ghadimi2013stochastic}.

 By reformulating our surrogate gradient optimization process as a traditional stochastic optimization problem, our objective can be defined as:

-where the surrogate gradient model $P_{\mathbf{w}}(\mathbf{x})$ encodes the input $\mathbf{x}$ into a spike signal using an encoding function $e(\mathbf{x})$ and computes the expected output signal across the time dimension $T$ to generate the final stochastic prediction.
+where the surrogate gradient model $P_{\mathbf{w}}(\mathbf{x})$ encodes the input $\mathbf{x}$ into a spike signal using an encoding function $e(\mathbf{x})$ and computes the expected output signal across the time dimension $T$ to generate the final stochastic prediction (basis for this statement can be found ar Appendix \ref{reusability}).

 Previous studies in gradient-based optimization\cite{shalev2017failures, ghadimi2013stochastic} have demonstrated a positive correlation between a model's performance and the signal-to-noise ratio (SNR) of the stochastic gradient, defined by: